praekelt/django-preferences/README.rst

 **Django app allowing users to set app specific options through the admin interface.**

 Provides singleton admin views for Options objects and a simple programming interface to option values.
+Singleton views ensures only one option intance is available for each Options class.

 Installation
 ------------